Kuoxsr/fhb-villager-sounds/profane/README.md

 6. Click "Done" and play the game.

 ## How to hear all the sounds
 All the sounds are random in their context, so you may need to try multiple times to hear them all.
 Also, the game pitch-shifts the sounds, so they can sound kind of different, even if they're not.
 Be patient.
+The "Editions" section below shows how many of each type of sound to expect.

 * Find a village.
 Just hanging around the inhabitants, you should hear them make various idle sounds.